We are searching for

 Please wait.
 This should take only a few seconds.

-Comprehensive car insurance differs from collision insurance in that it covers all damage that isn't directly related to a collision or car accident.
-This insurance is optional and is combined with other policies to protect in cases where extreme weather, wildlife, or criminals damage your vehicle.
-The only time comprehensive insurance isn't optional is when you have a lease or loan that requires additional coverage.
+Comprehensive car insurance is a type of coverage that protects against damage to your vehicle that is not related to a collision or accident.
+This means it covers incidents like extreme weather, theft, vandalism, and damage from animals.
+Unlike collision insurance, which covers damages from crashes, comprehensive insurance covers these non-collision events.
+The only time comprehensive coverage isn't optional is when you have a lease or loan that requires additional coverage.
 Depending on the terms of your agreement, you may have to retain comprehensive insurance to continue legally driving your vehicle.

-In simple terms, comprehensive insurance for car includes most types of damage resulting from non-collision-related accidents.
+In simple terms, comprehensive car insurance covers most types of damage resulting from non-collision-related accidents.
 This sets it apart from liability insurance, which covers the other driver in case you are at fault during an accident, and collision insurance, which covers your vehicle's damage after a collision.
 Depending on the insurance company you do business with and the exact terms outlined in your policy, comprehensive auto insurance coverage can include damage resulting from:

 • Fire